louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Methods

-A Medline search was conducted using the key words "sitz bath" and "hot bath."
+A Medline search was conducted using the key words "sitz bath" and "hot bath".

 Results